wOL-Lucas/2-8bit/README.md

 # To 8bit style image converter.

-## A simple CLI program that converts images to a pixelated version.
+### A simple CLI program that converts images into a pixelated, 8-bit art style by reducing resolution and color depth.

 ### From